JetBrains/teamcity-recipes/README.md

 If the variable does not exist in the environment, it will be **created**.

 ### [setup-bazelisk](src/setup-bazelisk/README.md)
-Installs bazelisk on the agent, allowing subsequent build steps to call the “bazel” command.
+Installs bazelisk on the agent.

 ### [setup-node](src/setup-node/README.md)
-Installs Node.js on the agent, allowing subsequent build steps to call the “node” command.
+Installs Node.js on the agent.

 ### [tag-current-build](src/tag-current-build/README.md) / [untag-current-build](src/untag-current-build/README.md) (Service message)
 Tags the current build.